"Be Ye Imitators of Christ as dear Children."

 out of your life and out of every spiritual transactions.

-the renewal In Christ.
+life before the renewal In Christ.
 Paul's

 letter to Ephesus, Chapter 2, verses 2 and 3.
 "Wherein in time